laurakond/Stitch-Art-Guides-pp4/TESTING.md

 **Django alert messages rendering without colour**
 - Upon testing the functionality of the colours I noticed that they are not displaying any color.
     - I solved the problem by including `alert-{{ message.tags }}` to the code.
 I found the solution on [Stackoverflow](https://stackoverflow.com/questions/55202684/does-bootstrap-django-error-message-has-no-red-color).
+- The above mentioned approach was reversed and changed with adding message configurations to the settings.py file.
+The appropriate style rules have also been removed as they became redundant.

 **Cut off Tutorial title in the Calendar view**